hellerve/blog/wip/New_Tools.md

 - A virtual machine in Rust (my project)
 - A lexer for the lambda calculus in Python (other person's project)

-All of these have been amazing, and when I come back to work I plan on doing these more.
+All of these have been amazing, and when I come back to the regular working world I plan on doing these more.
 They're insightful—for me anyway, but hopefully not exclusively—, engaging and entertaining.

 ## New tools keep my workflow sharp

 Before going to RC I already had a solid workflow—or so I thought.
-But sometimes even a few changes help to realize that with a bit of tweaking it can get *even* better, no matter how comfortable you are.
+But sometimes even a few changes help to make you realize that with a bit of tweaking it can get *even* better, no matter how comfortable you are.
 This might seem obvious, but I know I haven't tried out something new to mix up my routine in years.
-I try to stay on top of my game when it comes to technology, and maybe I should try and practice the same rigorous experiments with softer skills?
-It's at least worth exploring.
+I try to stay on top of my game when it comes to cool new technology, and maybe I should try and practice the same rigorous experiments with softer skills?
+At the very least it's worth exploring.